michaelagbiaowei/altschool-holiday-project-challenge/README.md

 Navigate to the ec2 console and click on Launch Instance

-Write the name of your instance, and using Ubuntu as our choice of Linux Distro.
+Write the name of your instance, and use Ubuntu as the choice of Linux Distro.

 ![s1](/images/bastion1.png)